git-for-windows/git-for-windows.github.io/Technical-overview.md

 The process to build installer is made easy via the `Git for Windows SDK`.
 The steps are basically:

-1. Download and install the SDK, which installs the sources for `git`, additional msys and mingw packages and helpers to build the installer and provides the `Git for Windows SDK` MSys shell
+1. Download and install the SDK, which installs the sources for `git`, additional msys and mingw packages, and helpers to build the installer.
+It also provides the `Git for Windows SDK` MSys shell
 2. [optional] Hack in the changes you want and make these changes available to the installer.
 3. Call the right helper tools to build the package you want.